 We are working with MOLA (Museum of London Archaeology) to excavate and record any archaeological features before we start construction.

 Why do we do archaeological work?

 Archaeological investigations are an important part in preparing to build a road.
-Before we start to build, our archaeologists will carefully excavate and record what’s beneath the surface.
-We are carrying out advanced works around our proposed route, so you may see us in fields and land nearby.
+Before we start to build, our archaeologists carefully excavate and record what’s beneath the surface.
+We are carrying out advanced work around our proposed route - so you may see us in fields and land nearby.
 This means local people, communities and enthusiasts discover more about the heritage of the region.
 By doing this work now, we can sensitively excavate any finds, help keep the overall construction programme as short as possible and reduce disruption for the local community.

 Highways to the past podcasts

 Ever wondered how archaeologists know where to dig?
 What’s it like working on an archaeological site?
 How do they know what life was like thousands of years ago?

 Find out the answers on our podcasts 'Highways to the Past' from the experts at the Museum of London Archaeology.

 MOLA has developed a new home learning pack for kids (and big kids!), inspired by fascinating discoveries on the A428.

 The learning pack brings archaeology to life through a series of exciting and engaging activities for children working at Key Stage 2 level.